Johnogram/Useful-Linux-Commands-Snippets/README.md

 Same can be achieved with `code --disable-gpu`

+The shortcut launcher can be edited here: `/usr/share/applications/code.desktop`

 ### Ubuntu dist updates
 To update Ubuntu to a new major version, run:
 ```sh